 - An easy way to get kids (and adults!) to eat an extra portion of fish.
 Tinned tuna is high in B vitamins and a great source of low fat protein

-- Ready to eat in just 15 minutes, this simple recipe is very easy to make.
+- Ready to eat in just 15 minutes, this simple fish recipe is very easy to make.
 Double or triple the recipe as needed

 - Satisfying and delicious, this comforting tuna and sweetcorn pasta with a rich cheesy sauce will keep you feeling full